1. Knowledge Base & Help Center

 How does DFS work?

-Each unit is individually tested with a class 1 laser particle counter and is certified to exceed traditional HEPA filtration providing the highest level of ultrafine particle and virus removal.
+Our products are tested with a class 1 laser particle counter and are certified to meet or exceed HEPA standards.

 • The DFS high energy field creates a self‐contained, highly energized state in the main filter that clusters ultrafine particles to make them larger, allowing the main filter to effectively capture ultrafine particles.